redkubes/quickstart/README.md

 # Quickstart examples for Otomi

-Quickly deploy Otomi in your public cloud of choice or (comming soon) run Otomi locally on your machine with KinD.
+Quickly deploy Otomi in your public cloud of choice or (comming soon) run Otomi locally on your machine using Minikube.

 Intended for experimentation/evaluation ONLY.